datacenter/iserver/doc/ocp/iotel/create_instance.md

 - create deployment with intersight poller and open telemetry collector
 - create service for prometheus metrics
 - create service monitor for prometheus metrics collection

-If deployment is present then simplified workflow is executed that effectively updates the pollers definition
-- delete deployment
-- delete configmap with intersight poller
-- create configmap for intersight poller based on user-defined query targets
-- create deployment with intersight poller and open telemetry collector

 ## Requirements